AzureDoom/Hytale-Gradle-Plugin/README.md

     // If unset, dynamic hytaleVersion selectors resolve to the full version in manifest.json.
     // manifestServerVersion = '>=0.5.0-pre.9 <0.6.0'

-    // Optional override to an existing Assets.zip if you don't want to redownload it.
+    // Optional override to an existing local Assets.zip if you don't want to download/cache it.
+    // Accepts a direct Assets.zip path, a directory containing Assets.zip,
+    // or a Hytale launcher/install directory.
-    // Remember to update if changing patchlines/versions
+    // Remember to update this path if changing patchlines/versions.
-    // hytaleHomeOverride = "/path/to/folder/that/contains/Assets.zip"
+    // hytaleHomeOverride = "/path/to/Hytale/install/release/package/game/latest/Assets.zip"

     // Optional override to not generate an Assets Binary (won't show sources as binary in your IDE)
     // generateAssetsBinary = true